nikbearbrown/Research/Intelligent_AI_Textbooks/README.md

 ## How to Apply

-If you're interested in contributing to a revolutionary approach to learning that goes beyond static content and transforms knowledge delivery into an interactive, adaptive, and personalized experience, please contact [Research Coordinator Contact Information] with your CV and a brief statement of interest.
+If you're interested in contributing to a revolutionary approach to learning that goes beyond static content and transforms knowledge delivery into an interactive, adaptive, and personalized experience, please contact [HR <hr@humanitarians.ai>](HR <hr@humanitarians.ai>) with your CV and a brief statement of interest.
 Please specify which OPT-eligible position you're applying for in your application.

 Join us in creating smarter textbooks, adaptive learning, and AI-driven knowledge for the future of education.